lazanasAle/custom-linux-kernel-scheduler_project/README.md

 ---

-The scheduler has been tested and is fully functional with **6.14.11** Linux kerneln version as well.
+The scheduler has been tested and is fully functional with **6.14.11** Linux kernel version as well.